PoC-dev/cisco-erfassung/README.md

 We agreed on this "light" version of the application to be released as OpenSource, and a non-public, more complete version for our internal use, featuring:
 - customer numbers,
 - further device flags,
-- update audit trails when doing a "maintenance run",
+- audit trails for individual tasks when doing a "maintenance run",
 - and more.

 Contact me if you're interested.
 This version will be available for a fee.